jerryagenyi/naija-news-hub/docs/pm/project-journey.md

 4. Provide a robust API for data access
 5. Offer advanced features like LLM integration for research

+It's important to note that Naija News Hub is not a public-facing news browsing platform.
+Rather, it's a data collection and analysis tool designed to aggregate news content that will be vectorized and used to train an LLM for a chat interface.
+The dashboard is for managing scraping, logging, and errors - not for browsing articles.

 ## The Development Journey

 ### Phase 1: Documentation and Planning (February 2025)